theaquamarine/windows-powershell-docs/docset/windows/networktransition/new-netiphttpsconfiguration.md

 This is the default value.
 - Certificates.
 Uses client certificates to authenticate clients.
-This authentication mode applies only to a server interface on a computer running Windows Server® 2012 or Windows Server 2016.
+This authentication mode applies only to a server interface on a computer running Windows Server??
+2012 or Windows Server 2016.

 ```yaml
 Type: AuthMode